Atlanta Wrongful Death Lawyers

 How Long Do I Have to File a Wrongful Death Claim?

-If you want to receive compensation for lost wages, medical expenses, and pain and suffering following a personal injury, you will only have a limited time to file a lawsuit.
+If you want compensation for lost wages, medical expenses, and pain and suffering following a personal injury, you will only have a limited time to file a lawsuit.
 This is known as a statute of limitations.
 It gives the plaintiff a certain amount of time to bring the case to court.

 A statute of limitations is designed to protect the defendant from being sued after a significant amount of time has passed.
 It also serves to preserve evidence and to prevent the court system from becoming overburdened.
 In Georgia, the statute of limitations for personal injury suits is two years.
 After the two years have passed, you won’t be able to recover damages.